-We have a very limited history of operating as a standalone company and we expect to incur increased administrative and other costs by virtue of our status as an independent public company.
-Our historical combined financial information included in this report is not necessarily representative of the results that we would have achieved for the periods presented and may achieve as a separate, publicly traded company and should not be relied upon as an indicator of our future results.
+We have a very limited history of operating as a standalone company and we expect to continue to incur increased administrative and other costs, as compared to prior to the Separation, by virtue of our status as an independent public company.
+Our historical combined financial information prior to the Separation included in this report is not necessarily representative of the results that we would have achieved for the periods presented and may achieve as a separate, publicly traded company and should not be relied upon as an indicator of our future results.

 Historically and through the date of the Separation, our business was conducted by the Former Parent.
-Our historical information provided in this report refers to our business as operated by and integrated with the Former Parent prior to the Separation.
+Our historical information provided in this report includes references to our business as operated by and integrated with the Former Parent prior to the Separation.
 Our historical combined financial information through the date of the Separation included in this report is derived from the consolidated financial statements and accounting records of the Former Parent.
 Accordingly, the historical combined financial information included in this report may not reflect the operating results, financial condition or cash flows that we would have achieved as a separate, publicly traded company during the periods presented, or the financial results we will achieve in the future.
 In particular, our future financial results may vary from the historical combined financial information included in this report as a result of the following factors, among others: